textileio/community/docs/a-tour-of-textile.md

 #### Connecting your client

-If you are running any of the client libraries (JavaScript, React Native, iOS, or Android) you will need to import and sometimes initialize your Textile session.
-Initialization is slightly different in each client so be sure to read specific setup and getting start steps for the client library you use.
+If you are running any of the client libraries (JavaScript, React Native, iOS, or Android), you will need to import and sometimes initialize your Textile session.
+Initialization is slightly different in each client so be sure to read specific client setup steps for the library you use.

 ```JavaScript tab="JS HTTP"
 {{core.setup.js_http_client.code}}